cmdocumentation/feature-adoption-analysis/README.md

 A high-growth B2B SaaS company faces a critical question: Why do users churn after 30 days?
 The hypothesis is straightforward: users who don't adopt core features or engage with onboarding materials leave first.

-**The Central Question:** Do users who adopt features early stay longer?

-**The Answer:** Yes.
-High-adoption users have 15% lower churn at day 30 compared to low-adoption users (15% vs. 80% churn), and this pattern holds across all four subscription tiers (Tier 1 entry-level through Tier 4 highest-value customers).

 ---

 ## Key Findings